nikomatsakis/rfcs/active/0000-traits.md

     fn foo<I:Iterator<Char>>(...) { ... }

-If using associated types, the equivalent would require some sort of `where` clause:
+If using associated types, the equivalent would require a generalization of the `where` clause:

     trait Iterator { type E; }
     fn foo<I:Iterator>(...) where I::E == Char { ... }

+We may opt to go this route, but I'm not 100% sure of how it works.
-Past experience also suggests that it's harder to figure out how to integrate this substitution into the type system rules themselves.
+Past experience suggests that it's harder to figure out how to integrate this substitution into the type system rules themselves.

 ## How does the proposed system related to Haskell? <a name=haskell>